-Since the input to the \texttt{exp2} function in the \FA{} is always negative, we exhaustively evaluate the piecewise linear approximation over all negative normal \texttt{fp16} values.
-We exclude subnormal values, as they are typically flushed to zero in most accelerators~\cite{googlebfloat16}.
+We exhaustively evaluate the PWL approximation over all negative \texttt{fp16} values as the input to the \texttt{exp2} function in \FA{} is always negative.
+Subnormal values are excluded, as they are typically flushed to zero in most accelerators~\cite{googlebfloat16}.

-Figure~\ref{fig:exp2-accuracy} shows the mean absolute error (MAE) and mean relative error (MRE) of the piecewise linear approximation of the \texttt{exp2} function, plotted against the number of segments used in the approximation.

-The MAE decreases significantly as the number of segments increases, while the MRE remains relatively stable.
-This occurs because the breakpoints in the approximation are uniformly spaced, whereas the \texttt{fp16} representation is logarithmic in nature, making relative error more sensitive for values close to zero.
+\autoref{fig:exp2-accuracy} shows the mean absolute error (MAE) and mean relative error (MRE) of the PWL approximation of \texttt{exp2} with various numbers of pieces used.
+The MAE decreases significantly with more segments, while the MRE remains relatively stable.
+This behavior arises because the knots in PWL are uniformly spaced, whereas the \texttt{fp16} representation is logarithmic, making the relative error more sensitive when output values are close to zero.

-We choose to use 8 segments in our \MSAGA{} implementation, which achieves a MAE of 0.00014 and an MRE of 0.02728.
-Although non-uniformly spaced breakpoints could further reduce the MRE, we leave this exploration for future work.
+\autoref{fig:exp2-rel-distribution} shows the distribution of relative errors across input values.
+Most relative errors originate from the input range $[-25, -14]$, where the output of \texttt{exp2} is close to zero.
+Due to the limited precision of the piecewise approximation, the output often rounds to zero, leading to a relative error of 1.0.
+For input values less than $-25$, both \texttt{exp2} and PWL output zero, yielding a relative error of 0.
+In our \MSAGA{} implementation, we use 8 segments, which achieves a MAE of 0.00014 and an MRE of 0.02728.
+Although non-uniformly spaced knots could reduce the MRE further, we leave this exploration to future work.